-I have a Nikon 24 – 70mm f/2.8 that lives in my cupboard and is only taken out when I get a vibe that I’ll be dealing with a difficult vicar who makes me shoot the ceremony from the back of the church.
+I have a Nikon 24 – 70mm f/2.8, a Nikon zoom lens that lives in my cupboard and is only taken out when I get a vibe that I’ll be dealing with a difficult vicar who makes me shoot the ceremony from the back of the church.

 For me weddings are all about the story.
 Everything from the epic moments to the incidental and in between.
 I take a candid approach to photographing each wedding, with a focus on telling the story as it unfolds.

 I shoot around 50% of my weddings in London and the rest all over the UK and Europe.
 Shooting more destination weddings is definitely on my wish list.